What is microneedling?

 How does microneedling work?

 Several fine and short needles pierce the skin.
-Microneedling works by making controlled microinjuries in your skin, which your body will then heal while producing collagen, which results in younger looking skin.
+Microneedling works by making controlled microinjuries in your skin, which your body will then heal while producing collagen, resulting in younger looking skin.
 The skin’s repair process results in improvement in the appearance of the skin.

 What are the benefits?